Business Integration Solutions documentation

 Usage

-Using this activity you can translate a JSON document into an XML document, which can be easily read and processed by the BIS pipeline.
+Use this activity to translate a JSON document into an XML document that the BIS pipeline can read and process.

 Concept

 Microsoft Dynamics BC cannot interpret data stored in JSON (JavaScript Object Notation) format.
-But in case your company is subscribed to data stored in JSON format then you must use the JSON to XML Translator activity in your import pipeline.
-This activity helps you to convert the incoming data into a more readable XML format, based on a predefined internal document.
+If your company subscribes to data in JSON format, use the JSON to XML Translator activity in your import pipeline.
+This activity converts the incoming data into a readable XML format based on a predefined internal document.

-To be able to use this activity, you must define an internal/external document based on which the incoming data will be translated.
+To use this activity, define an internal or external document on which the incoming data translates.

 Setup